 To be able to handle regulatory aspects in those applications side-by-side with the technical, economical, societal,... challenge it may solve.
 The legal systems and the tools we (have to) use to be compliant have to be adapted to the 21th century.

-When authorities choose systems that only look at making their lives easier, instead of trying to help society and the industry move forward, we go from bad to worse.
+When authorities choose systems that only look at making their lifes easier, instead of trying to help society and the industry move forward, we go from bad to worse.
 They create harm upon whole industries to help a few players create monopolies where none are needed.

 How can an authority choose for, and try to impose a system that does not want to talk with any other system?
 They should know they are creating harm to anyone that wants to make a business in the field they are trying to close down.

-When looking at drone flight approvals, they close down the possibility to get automated legal clearance to fly in a certain area but favor a system that can only be managed by humans.
-It’s applying 1990 bureaucracy methods by means of modern technology.
+When looking at drone flight approvals, they close down the possibility to get automated legal clearance to fly in a certain area but favour a system that can only be managed by humans.
+It's applying 1990 bureaucracy methods by means of modern technology.

 A system that cannot talk with other systems, whether it's software that happens before or during flights, takes away the possibility for applications that want to integrate regulation in a bigger flow.
 To unlock yet unknown potential.
 Anno 2019 on the brink of 2020 we don't need to explain the variety of applications that could benefit from automated exemption or flight notification handling.